Strong local uniqueness for the vacant set of random interlacements: Useful facts

-We now proceed to couple the excursions \eqref{eq:RI_Z}, which are highly correlated, with a suitable family of i.i.d.~excursions between $ D$ and $\partial^{{\rm out}} U$, in such a way that certain desirable inclusions hold.
-This is what we refer to as {\em localization}.
-The relevant technical result that will be sufficient for all our purposes is stated as Lemma~\ref{L:RI_basic_coupling} below.
-In applications, we will have to localize systems of excursions as in \eqref{eq:RI_Z} jointly for several choices of sets $( D,U)$ that are sufficiently well spread-out.
+We now couple the excursions \eqref{eq:RI_Z}, which are highly correlated, with a family of i.i.d.~excursions between $D$ and $\partial^{{\rm out}} U$.
+We call this \emph{localization}.
+We will need to localize systems of excursions as in \eqref{eq:RI_Z} jointly for several choices of sets $( D,U)$ that are sufficiently spread-out.
 Thus let $\mathcal C$ be a finite set and $\emptyset \ne { D_z \subset U_z} \subset \subset \Z^d$ be pairs of sets indexed by $z \in \mathcal C$ satisfying